2018ik/2018ik.github.io/_wiki/prayer.markdown

 Prayer is not something which we do out of our mind, or even something that is performed solely through our human spirit.
 Furthermore, it is not that there are merely two parties involved - us and God.
 But God wants to be praying with us and in us.

 Through our prayer God passes through our being, and we pass through His being.
 Our words pass though Him and His words pass through Us and two pray together one prayer.
 Often the first word of our prayer is of the mind, but by the end, it is altogether of the spirit.

-### Divine Facts

 Prayers should be divine facts, for example what the Lord prayed in John 17.
 Praying for one's need is okay, but it should be prayed in a divine way.

-### Why doesn't it work?

 The reason why we have little experience of this is we haven't paid specific attention to our contact with Him, and through our fellowship with Him fail to bring him into our present frame with us and to hold him there.
 It it through such a fellowship that we are brought into his being and we can pray in Him and he can pray in us; two are praying together.
 The simplest way do do this is to call.